adioshun/gitBook_DeepDrive/paperdeepfusion.md

 제안 알고리즘의 장점
 - First, it is able to learn multi-scale representations as it enjoys the benefits of more base networks, which could form the same fused network, other than the initial group of base networks.
 - Second, in our suggested fused net formed by one deep and one shallow base networks, the flows of the information from the earlier intermediate layer of the deep base network to the output and from the input to the later intermediate layer of the deep base network are both improved.
+- Last, the deep and shallow base networks are jointly learnt and can benefit from each other.

+특징 :More
-Last, the deep and shallow base networks are jointly learnt and can benefit from each other.
-More interestingly, the essential depth of a fused net composed from a deep base network and a shallow base network is reduced because the fused net could be composed from a less deep base network, and thus training
+interestingly, the essential depth of a fused net composed from a deep base network and a shallow base network is reduced because the fused net could be composed from a less deep base network, and thus training